Baler: Usage once in the barn

 The process of retrieving bales from a hayloft has stayed relatively unchanged from the beginning of baling.
 Typically workers were sent up into the loft, to climb up onto the bale stack, pull bales off the stack, and throw or roll them down the stack to the open floor of the loft.
 Once the bale is down on the floor, workers climb down the stack, open a cover over a bale chute in the floor of the loft, and push the bales down the chute to the livestock area of the barn.

 Most barns were equipped with several chutes along the sides and in the center of the loft floor.
 This permitted bales to be dropped into the area where they were to be used.
 Hay bales would be dropped through side chutes, to be broken up and fed to the cattle.
 Straw bales would be dropped down the center chute, to be distributed as bedding in the livestock standing/resting areas.

-Traditionally multiple bales were dropped down to the livestock floor and the twine removed by hand.
+Traditionally multiple bales were dropped down to the livestock floor and the twine was removed by hand.
 After drying and being stored under tons of pressure in the haystack, most bales are tightly compacted and need to be torn apart and fluffed up for use.

 One recent method of speeding up all this manual bale handling is the bale shredder, which is a large vertical drum with rotary cutting/ripping teeth at the base of the drum.
-The shredder is placed under the chute and several bales dropped in.
+The shredder is placed under the chute and several bales are dropped in.
 A worker then pushes the shredder along the barn aisle as it rips up a bale and spews it out in a continuous fluffy stream of material.